-Policy Status as of July 1, 2024 Summary Has an effective rate review process.
-Missouri does not have the authority to approve or deny proposed premium rate increases.
-Premium Rate Review \otimes Does not have the authority to modify or reject premium rate increases. \otimes Does not incorporate affordability criteria into premium rate review.
+Policy Status as of July 1, 2024 Summary Premium Rate Review Has an effective rate review process.
+Montana does not have the authority to approve or deny proposed premium rate increases.
+The state does have the authority to hold public hearings to solicit stakeholder engagement related to rate \otimes Does not have the authority to modify or reject premium rate increases. filings. \otimes Does not incorporate affordability criteria into premium rate review.
 Health Care Spending Benchmarks \otimes Does not have health care spending benchmark for providers and/or insurers. \otimes Does not have a spending benchmark, with or without an enforcement mechanism.
-Hospital Price Regulation \otimes Has not implemented hospital reference-based pricing or rate-setting. \otimes Has not implemented hospital global budgets. \otimes Has not implemented alternative hospital price regulation strategies.
+Hospital Price Regulation Has implemented hospital reference-based pricing or rate- setting.
+Montana enacted a reference-based pricing strategy starting in 2016 which sets the maximum reimbursement for services provided to residents enrolled in the State of Montana Employee Benefit Plan.
+In 2022 the state contracted with a private insurer to administer the program, allowing them to \otimes Has not implemented hospital global budgets. meet targets through reference-based pricing or by negotiating deals with individual health care providers using a mix of reimbursement models.
+The state is currently finalizing the contract with the carrier to begin January 2025, but the original request for proposals indicated the state is planning to \otimes Has not implemented alternative hospital price regulation strategies. establish a 230% reimbursement rate target for facilities and 154% rate target for providers.
 Public Option \otimes Does not have an active Public Option. \otimes Does not offer a state-wide Public Option, with or without a provider participation mandate.